-Here at RideApart, we don't give cruiser motorcyles a whole lot of attention.
+Here at RideApart, we don't give cruiser motorcycles a whole lot of attention (Uh, that's not really true anymore – CC).
 But for new riders or those interested in a more relaxed pace, a cruiser is often a choice worth considering.

 YAMAHA V STAR 250

 Here's what we like about the V Star 250: it's got a bonafide V-twin, even if it's a small one.
 In fact, the V Star 250 is the only bike in its class with a V-twin engine.
 And while looks shouldn't be (very) important for new riders, there's just something cool about tooling around town on a V-twin bike for those who are looking to embrace the cruiser lifestyle.
 The V Star 250, as the name implies, sports a 249cc engine that is very inviting for the newest rider (and more experienced riders won't be embarrassed being seen on one).
 The bike's 27-inch seat height is a confidence-booster as well.

 HARLEY-DAVIDSON 500 / 750 STREET